You realize you’re in a war, right?

 “The sadistic narcissist perceives himself as Godlike, ruthless and devoid of scruples, capricious and unfathomable, emotion-less and non-sexual, omniscient, omnipotent and omni-present, a plague, a devastation, an inescapable verdict.” ~ Sam Vaknin

-If your partner punishes you by regularly utilizing the silent treatment while being overly critical on the days they are in your company, you can be certain he or she is a sadistic, malicious narc-type who doesn’t deserve your devotion, empathy, or compassion.
+If the narcissist punishes you by regularly utilizing the silent treatment while being overly critical on the days they are in your company, you can be certain he or she is a sadistic, malicious narc-type who doesn’t deserve your devotion, empathy, or compassion.

 How to turn it all around

-While there’s no way to turn it around with your narcissistic partner, there is good news…though it will require making some hard choices.
+While there’s no way to turn it around with the narcissist, there is good news…though it will require making some hard choices.

 Perhaps, as a result of this part of your life, you will completely turn your life around for the better.

-Maybe you will become more successful and find the perfect, non-disordered partner for you.
+Maybe you will become more successful and find the perfect, non-disordered partner for you, if that’s in your plans.

 Perhaps this experience will allow you to tap into other areas of your life – allowing you to become more creative and fulfilled.